Want to learn How To Make The Best Margarita Recipe Ever? Check out the recipe and the 11 game-changing tips!

-Remember, consistency and precision are key!
-I always, always use a measuring shot glass if I’m making one or two margaritas.
+BECAUSE consistency and precision are key, I ALWAYS, ALWAYS use a measuring shot glass if I’m making one or two margaritas.
 For around $7, you can save yourself disappointment and headaches by investing in this little tool.

 If you’re making margaritas for a crowd, use a measuring pitcher.